 Treatment for this condition depends on multiple factors.
 Questions you may ask yourself are: What are your goals/expectations for the treatment?
 How effective is the treatment?
 How long will the treatment provide relief from pain/discomfort?
 What are the risks/benefits of the treatment?
 Typically, initial treatment involves medications and physical therapy.
 This can certainly give some relief and allow you to continue to function but as the underlying condition is a chronic problem, this does not cure the underlying disease.
 In addition, like all medications, you must be careful in the side effects they may produce themselves and/or from the interactions they have with your current medication regimen.

 If medication management fails to give you the relief you need, you may be a candidate for epidural steroid injections (interlaminar).
 This can help decrease the inflammation around the nerves that are causing your symptoms.
 Typically several of these are required to give you the relief you need.
 Some people can have months to years of relief from this while others will have no relief.
 It is important that the injection is done at the level of the stenosis if this can be done safely.

-If none of the above treatment options are right for you and/or you are not a candidate for the procedure, other more advanced minimally invasive surgeries may help decrease your pain by >50% without the use of oral “pain” medications. (see spinal cord stimulation and intrathecal drug delivery systems).
-This does not fix the underlying problem but will allow you to live a better and more active quality of life.
+If none of the above treatment options are right for you, other more advanced minimally invasive surgeries may help decrease your pain by >50% without the use of oral “pain” medications. (see spinal cord stimulation and intrathecal drug delivery systems).
+This does not fix the underlying problem but will allow you to live a better quality of life.